 The fit of our compound-HG-function model to the actual comet observations is excellent on the whole (Figures 15 and 16), although minor departures occur in the forward-scattering regime (Sec.
 4.3).
-In the cases of C/1975 V1 and C/1980 Y1, these could relate to errors in assumed values of the dust-to-gas ratio, δ{90} .
+In the cases of C/1975 V1 and C/1980 Y1, these could relate to errors in assumed values of the dust-to-gas ratio, $\delta{90}$ .
 Differences could also be due to the intrinsic form of the HG model itself.
 Of possible causes, we are the most concerned about the method of extracting the scattering function from observations based on the photometry of solely the scattered light (Equation 19).
 As a critical example, had we not shaved off 0.17 log in the scattering slope of comet 96P/Machholz by the use of an updated light curve that produces a different r-dependence (Sec.
 4.2.4), the 96P slope, like that of C/2004 F4, would have been significantly steeper than that of the HG model (Fig. 15).
 The comparatively larger SOHO diaphragms also could produce artifactually steeper scatter-function slopes for the reasons presented in Section 4.3.
-With these concerns in mind, the simultaneous photometry of both the scattering function, for it is based upon the ratio of the scattered and emitted radiation, which is essentially independent of the confounding vagaries of uncertain or unknowable time- and r-dependencies in dust production.
-Unfortunately, this type of data is not currently available for scattering angles $\theta < 30^{\circ}$.
+With these concerns in mind, the simultaneous photometry of both the scattered and thermal fluxes should be considered the "gold standard" method (Equations 20 and 21) for deriving the scattering function, for it is based upon the ratio of the scattered and emitted radiation, which is essentially independent of the confounding vagaries of uncertain or unknowable time- and r-dependencies in dust production.
+Unfortunately, this type of data is not currently available for scattering angles $\theta < 30^{\circ}$ .